natario1/CameraView/README.md

 ```

 This means that the whole preview is visible, and the image output matches what was visible
-during the capture.
+during the preview.

 #### Center Crop

-You can emulate a **center crop** behavior by setting both dimensions to fixed values or to
+By setting both dimensions to `MATCH_PARENT` or fixed values, you can emulate a **center crop**
-`MATCH_PARENT`.
+behavior.
 The camera view will fill the rect.
 If your dimensions don't match the aspect ratio
-of the internal preview surface, the surface will be cropped to fill the view,
+of the internal preview surface, the surface will be cropped to fill the view.
-just like `android:scaleType="centerCrop"` on an `ImageView`.

 ```xml
 <com.otaliastudios.cameraview.CameraView